Here’s your initial exposure to compelling call-to-action examples right off the bat.

 3. Reinventing Traditional CTAs

-Anyhow, you can choose to entirely take your business digital.
+Anyhow, you can choose to take your business digital entirely.
 With centuries-old industries, including printing, dying out and opting for digital platforms, perhaps following their footsteps may spare you some financial and sales losses.

-This is not to say you should abandon original calls to action completely.
-In fact, some successful businesses, such as W magazine, continue using the same language and marketing tactics that they did during the peak of print magazines – but in a digital format.
+This is not to say you Should abandon original calls to action completely, especially given the current age of digital marketing.
+Some successful businesses, such as W magazine, continue using the same language and marketing tactics they did during the peak of print magazines — but in a digital format.

-Even after the shift, the company offered a free first copy to subscribers, who could cancel their membership any time.
-Virtually, this offer is risk-free for the customers, and they have nothing to lose but everything to gain – which is also possibly what the CTA copy described.
+Even after the shift, the company offered a free first copy to subscribers, who could cancel their membership.
+Virtually, this offer is risk-free for the customers, and they have nothing to lose but everything to gain — which is also possibly what the CTA copy described.

-Not only does this idea and approach translate well across the platforms, but it is made even better due to the immediacy of the fast-paced digital world.
-After all, consider how responding to the mailer would require potential customers to mail in their response and wait a few weeks before receiving their free copy.
+This idea and approach translate well across the platforms, but it is made even better due to the immediacy of the fast-paced digital world.
+After all, consider how responding to the mailer would require potential customers to mail in their response, make a purchase and wait a few weeks before receiving their free copy.

-In comparison, instant access to the magazine with the click of a button is considerably more tempting.
+In comparison, instant access to the magazine with a button is considerably more tempting.
 And that is just the tip of the iceberg.

 Digital CTAs provide immediacy in a myriad of forms.
-These include free trial buttons, subscription deals, limited offer pop-ups, social media share buttons and so on.
+These include free trial buttons, subscription deals, limited offer pop-ups, social media share buttons, etc.

-Sometimes, a simple tweak in your copy may just be what you need to engage your audience and lead their views to your sales funnel.
-Or perhaps, all you need to do is inject verbs into your CTA buttons or use a bright colour to make it stand out.
+Sometimes, a simple tweak in your copy may be what you need to engage your audience and lead their views to your sales funnel.
+Or perhaps you need to inject verbs into your CTA buttons or use a bright colour to make it stand out.
 Indeed, the key to an engaging call to action lies in its simplicity.

 This is not to say that creating effective CTA buttons is easy.
-Incorrect placement, too many calls to action, a confusing copy – all of these can lend to a weak call to action.
+Incorrect placement, too many calls to action, and a confusing copy can Lead to a weak call to action, not unlike an ineffective salesperson.
 So, to avoid such common errors, follow our handy tips:

 1. Create A Sense Of Urgency

-A common mistake present in many weak CTA buttons is a lack of timing words.
-That said, don’t underestimate the power of simple words, such as “now” and “today”.
-Of course, you should supplement these with strong action words.
+A common mistake in weak CTA buttons is a lack of timing words.
+Don’t underestimate the power of simple words like “now” and “today”.
+Of course, you should Supplement these strong action words with directions for your audience to take.
 Here are a few ways to go about it: